 A variety of employment-based immigrant visas (green cards) exist to allow those from other countries to contribute to American society by pursuing work here.
 Those with an extraordinary ability may wish to move family members here to pursue opportunities that don’t exist elsewhere or to make the most out of their education and experience.

-Some immigrant visas require the foreign national to apply, while others fall onto the responsibility of the prospective employer, but either way, you may need the help of a San Jose lawyer from Naya Immigration.
+Some immigrant visas require the foreign national to apply, while others fall onto the responsibility of the prospective employer, but either way, you may need the help of San Jose Immigration attorneys from Naya Immigration.
 Our employment immigration attorneys are well-versed in the process to acquire a green card and working with the Department of Labor, so don’t hesitate to contact us to make your dreams come true.

 What Is an Employment-Based Visa/Green Card?